 Florida uses what is known as a pure comparative fault rule when determining the settlement in an auto accident case.
 Basically, the judge or jury can split the blame as well as the total amount of damages.
 Let’s say that the jury determines that the total damages are worth $80,000, but they also determine that the other driver is only 75 percent at fault for causing the accident.
 In this case, you would receive $60,000, while the other driver would receive the 25 percent, or $20,000 that you were at fault for.

 If you or a loved one was injured in an auto accident, it’s important to get qualified legal representation to assist you in your potential claim.
-At Givens Givens Sparks, we are committed to helping our clients receive the financial restitution they require in order to make a full recovery.
+At Robert Sparks Attorneys, we are committed to helping our clients receive the financial restitution they require in order to make a full recovery.
 Our Tampa personal injury attorneys handle all of their cases on a contingency fee basis, so you won’t owe us any legal fees unless we help you receive the compensation you deserve.
 Contact us today for a free case consultation, or call us at (813) 336-3348 to speak with one of our personal injury lawyers.